rizzolib/fractal-ordinal-marketplace/README.md

 - **Endpoint:** `/delist`
 - **Method:** POST
 - **Summary:** Delete an existing marketplace listing.
 - **Description:** Deletes an ordinal listing from the marketplace.
-The process involves creating and signing a transaction, which is then confirmed via `/confirm-delist` to transfer the ordinal back to the seller.
+The process involves creating and signing a transaction, which is then confirmed via `/confirm-delist` to transfer the ordinal back to the seller on fractal network.
 - **RequestBody:**
   - **Content Type:** `application/json`
   - **Schema:** `DeleteListing`